Hiroshi Yoshida

 Hiroshi Yoshida (吉田 博, Yoshida Hiroshi) was a 20th-century Japanese painter and woodblock printmaker.
-He is regarded as one of the greatest artists of the shin-hanga style, and is noted especially for his excellent landscape prints.
-Yoshida travelled widely, and was particularly known for his images of non-Japanese subjects done in traditional Japanese woodblock style, including the Taj Mahal, the Swiss Alps, the Grand Canyon, and other National Parks in the United States.
+Along with Hasui Kawase, he is regarded as one of the greatest artists of the shin-hanga style, and is noted especially for his landscape prints.
+Yoshida made numerous trips around the world, with the aim of getting to know different artistic expressions and making works of different landscapes.
+He traveled widely, and was particularly known for his images of non-Japanese subjects done in traditional Japanese woodblock style, including the Taj Mahal, the Swiss Alps, the Grand Canyon, and other National Parks in the United States.